 (My skin was very pink that day…)

-“On stage” is the place that Maton shines.
-They are not super resonant, and have a small acoustic sound but they kick butt when it is plugged in.
+“On stage” is the place where Maton shines.
+They are not super resonant and have a small acoustic sound but they kick butt when it is plugged in.
 Maton really figured out a perfect stage guitar.

 That’s where playing experience comes in…you have to know that the Maton is for stage when you are trying it out.
 It’s not trying to be a living room guitar.